The Origins of Mid-Century Modern Furniture

 Scandinavian Furniture & the Mid Century Design Movement

-By the mid 2010s, Canadians’ love for Danish furniture was in full swing.
-By 2016, the term hygge was so popular that the greatest newspapers had to run explainers on the concept.
+By the mid-2010s, Canadians’ love for Danish furniture was in full swing.
+By 2016, the term hygge (acknowledging a charming or special feeling or moment) was so popular that the greatest newspapers had to run explainers on the concept.

 Craftsmanship and quality were hallmarks of the MCM era, and the interiors are as much about a lifestyle as they are a look.
-Practical and disciplined, it’s no coincidence that Mid-Century Modern design came into trend at the same time as Marie Kondo’s decluttering techniques.
+Practical and disciplined, it’s no coincidence that Mid-Century Modern design became trendy at the same time as Marie Kondo’s decluttering techniques.

 Danish Design in Canada